Intraperitoneal Transmitter (A3054) Manual

 The shelf life is the time it takes to use up 10% of the battery capacity when the device is left inactive on the shelf.
 The operating life is how long the device can produce reliable measurements when starting with a fresh battery.
 We calculate the operting life using the following formula for operating current.

-Where I_a is the active current and R is the total sample rate for all biopotential channels combined.
+Where I_a is the active current, N is the number of active biopotential channels, and R is the total sample rate for all active biopotential channels.
 Here we are assuming a 1 SPS temperature and activity measurement.
 We can configure the IPT for faster monitoring of acceleration, in which case we must add the current consumed by the accelerometer measurements, which is not included in the above formula.

 Operation